Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -TASEP

-The main step in the proof of the Gaussian limit in the third part of Theorem~\ref{thm:gmain} is the analogue of Proposition~\ref{prop:gsteep} about the steep decent property of the integration contours.
+The main step in the proof of the finite GUE limit in the third part of Theorem~\ref{thm:gmain} is the analogue of Proposition~\ref{prop:gsteep} about the steep decent property of the integration contours.
 We first set

 and we define

 Then the rescaled kernel can be written as